nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests for reminder.
+1. User requests for reminders.
 2. TAB displays a list of upcoming lessons.

 Use case ends.